DwaynesWorld/vscode-vdf/README.md

 ## Known issues

-- regex needs some help, does not find methods with array brackets correctly
+- regex needs some help, does not find methods with array brackets in declaration correctly